stellar-deprecated/docs/docs/Destination-Tags.md

 Destination tags (abbreviated as dt) are used to distinguish what a specific payment was intended for.

-Exchanges can use destination tags to create a unique deposit target for each user — namely, each user gets assigned their own destination tag.
-The user just includes that destination tag on all of their payments, which lets the exchange identify whose deposit it is.
+Gateways can use destination tags to create a unique deposit target for each user — namely, each user gets assigned their own destination tag.
+The user just includes that destination tag on all of their payments, which lets the gateway identify whose deposit it is.

 A destination tag is stored as a `unit32` that contains a number ranging from `0` to `4294967295` (2^32-1).